 You need to apply for benefits through the VA, which determines your eligibility.
-The Southeast Tech VA Certifying Officer has applications for most of the chapters, however the VA prefers you apply here.
+The Southeast Tech VA Certifying Officer has applications for most of the chapters, however the VA prefers you apply on the GI Bill website.

 When can I become certified for VA education benefits?

 Once you are accepted and registered for classes at Southeast Tech, the VA Certifying Officer will certify you with the VA.
 If at any time before or during the semester your course load changes, you must notify the Registrar as soon as possible to avoid overpayment to the VA.

 How much will I receive if I qualify for benefits?

 The monthly benefit paid to you is based on the type of training, length of service, chapter, and if you receive a ‘kicker’.
 The benefit payment rates can be found on the GI Bill website.
 The Southeast Tech VA Representative is unable to give payment rates.
 Contact the regional VA Office at 1.888.GIBILL1 for your payment rate.